 To get an overview of all Applications, you can use the Application Landscape report.

-To see the Baseline in a correct way you need to start with gathering important information about the current inventory and all the applications in the selected area.
+To see the Baseline in the correct way you need to start with gathering important information about the current inventory and all the applications in the selected area.
 You want to make sure your landscape is complete and gain a first insight into the application and its relevance to the business.

 The typical process is as follows: Compile the available documentation (e.g. from Excel, SharePoint, Visio) in LeanIX.
 This step forms the basis of the inventory.
 LeanIX enables automated integration with other helpful tools, such as CMBDs, business process modeling tools, and ERPs to present the baseline.